Singapore City Map

 Shin Gi Tai

 Shin Gi Tai is a next level speakeasy cocktail bar.
 In true Japanese style, you need to be recommended by a friend and get the bartender's private number to secure a booking.
-At least, that's how head barman Anthony Zhong started out, but today it's a little easier to get in (hint: the number is listed on their Instagram page).
+At least, that's how head barman Anthony Zhong started out, but today it's a little easier to get in as his number is now public.
 Still, Shin Gi Tai is mostly an industry hangout.
 There is no menu – you have to explain what you want.
 Cocktails are classical and precise and without any fuss.

 Native

 Native is one of the most sustainable bars in the world, using only regional ingredients, foraged by head bartender Vijay Mudaliar and his team around Singapore.
 Expect local produce like jackfruit, cinnamon, and turmeric leaf.
 They also work hard on reducing waste in highly creative ways, including the creation of wall art.
 Our favorite cocktail on the menu was the Pineapple Arrack, made from the Sri Lankan coconut distill Ceylon Arrack and pineapple.
-Native is currently no. 18 on the World's 50 Best Bars list (2020).
+Native is a mainstay on the World's 50 Best Bars list.

 Cloudstreet